College of Education and Human Development

 Your internship experience is done in a carefully selected agency under the supervision of an agency supervisor and a department internship supervisor.
 Utilizing an agency internship survey form, the agency is screened and approved to meet departmental and accreditation requirements for an internship.
 Approved and conditionally approved internship sites can be found through the Approved Agencies link below.

-RCPT 413 professional issues serves as the pre-internship class to guide the student in obtaining their internship.
+RCPT 413 Professional Issues and RCPT 469 Pre Internship classes helps students prepare for their internships.
 RCPT majors must attain a 2.5 GPA overall and 2.5 GPA in the major for enrollment in RCPT 413 Professional Issues and RCPT 470 Internship.

 The RCPT department has developed a structured process to obtain and complete the internship process.
 The following resources will serve as a guide:

 Internship Manual[PDF]: This link will lead you to the RCPT student internship manual.
 All polices and procedures are outlined in this manual.
 This is an excellent place to start to find answers to basic questions.

 Approved Agencies: This link will lead you to the department’s approved internship sites.
 Lists are available for each concentration.